dirtsimple/imposer/README.md

   on state_loaded_"otherplugin/something" require "my_plugin/addons/otherplugin-something"
   ````

 * `persistent_states_loaded` -- fires after the global and project-specific configuration files have been loaded, along with any states they `require`d.
-This event is a one-time asynchronous event: you can register for it even after it has already happened, and your callback will be invoked immediately.
+This event is another promise-like event: you can register for it even after it has already happened, and your callback will be invoked immediately.

-  The purpose of this event is to let you disable functionality that should only be available to persistent (i.e. project-defined) states, and not from states added to the command line.
+  The purpose of this event is to let you disable functionality that should only be available to persistent (i.e. project-defined) states, and not from states added on the command line.

 * `all_states_loaded` -- fires when all state files are finished loading, but before jq is run to produce the configuration JSON.
 You can hook this to add additional data or jq code that will postprocess your configuration in some fashion.